Suffolk conference to reflect on Police Stop and Search powers and community relations

 “Suffolk Constabulary is committed to dealing fairly with all sections of the community and is determined to further increase trust, greater accountability and confidence in policing.”

-The Pause, Rewind conference on 1 March starts at 1pm and finishes at 5pm and is being hosted at the Community Hill Community Centre, Highfield road, Ipswich, IP1 6DG.
+The Pause, Rewind conference on 1 March starts at 1pm and finishes at 5pm and is being hosted at the Castle Hill Community Centre, Highfield road, Ipswich, IP1 6DG.
 Chaired by ISCRE’s chair of trustees, Chris Cumberbatch, the confirmed speakers are Katrina Ffrench, Stopwatch UK, Michael Shiner, London School of Economics, Rachel Kearton, Suffolk Police, Franstine Jones, BInspryed, Audrey Ludwig, Suffolk Law Centre and Phanuel Mutumburi, ISCRE.